 - your grandparent

-- any other person who knew you and is willing to assume the responsibility, or
+- any other adult who knew you and is willing to sign a legal form assuming the responsibility.

 If you are in the military.
-You may name the person who will carry out your final wishes in the Record of Emergency Data provided by the Department of Defense.
+You may name the person who will carry out your final wishes in a Record of Emergency Data form provided by the Department of Defense.

 Who Pays for Funeral Costs in Nevada?